 Grade 1 tear:

-- very view fibres are torn, up to 20% only
+- Very few fibres are torn, only up to 20%.

-- you can still pull a heavy table or lift up the full kettle but pain can be felt during the use of the muscle
+- You can still pull on a heavy table or lift a full kettle, but pain can be felt during the use of the muscle.

-- recovery time: 4-5 days for healing to take place that all the fibres should reconnect and heal
+- Recovery time: 4-5 days for healing to take place so that all the fibres can reconnect and heal.

 Grade 2 tear:

-- a moderate to significant percentage of the fibres are torn that can vary from 20-80% of the fibres
+- A moderate to significant percentage of fibres are torn, it can vary between 20-80% of the fibres.

-- some pins and needles might be felt down the arm and it is not possible lift a heavy box up; a palpable gap can be felt in the muscle once the swelling has decreased
+- Some pins and needles can be felt down the arm and it is not possible to lift a heavy box; a palpable gap can be felt in the muscle once the swelling has decreased.

-- recovery time: 2-4 weeks according to the percentage of fibres that are torn; full recovery and return to sport will take longer though and should not be confused with the healing time.
-Return to sport can depend on the sport but will only be after 4-6 weeks.
+- Recovery time: 2-4 weeks according to the percentage of fibres that are torn.
+A full recovery and returning to sport will take longer and should not be confused with the healing period.
+To return to the sport can depend on the specific sport, but will only be after 4-6 weeks.

 Grade 3 tear:

-- also referred to as the Popeye muscle when the muscle bulk moved down because the bicep muscle tore at the shoulder.
+- It is also referred to as the Popeye muscle; where the muscle bulk moved down because the bicep muscle tore at the shoulder.
 When bending the elbow a very visible “Popeye” bicep belly will display.